Flowers Safe for Dogs: The Complete UK Guide

 Order dog-safe from the start

-The most reliable approach is buying from a florist who designs pet-safe bouquets by default, not by request only.
+The most reliable approach is buying from a florist who designs pet-safe bouquets by default — not one you have to ask specifically every time.

 What to do if your dog eats a flower

-These flowers can cause cardiac effects and severe gastrointestinal symptoms that progress quickly.
+These flowers can cause cardiac effects and severe GI symptoms that progress quickly.
 Do not wait for symptoms.
 Do not induce vomiting without veterinary instruction.

 Animal PoisonLine: 01202 509000 (24 hours, 7 days a week)